devonfw-tutorials/katacoda-scenarios-dev/27_tutorial-compiler_tutorial-compiler/step4.md

 `git clone https://github.com/devonfw-tutorials/tutorials.git`{{execute T1}}

 After this step you should have both repositories in the same folder next to each other.

+Install the package typescript.

+`npm install -g  typescript`{{execute T1}}

+Due to the argument '-g' the package will be installed globally.
+This may take some time.